ViniciusStanula/Search-Console-API/README.md

 ## What It Does

 - Fetches up to **500,000 rows** via batched API requests (25k per call)
-- Dimensions: Keywords, Pages, Pages per Keyword, Keywords per Page
+- Dimensions: Keywords (queries), Pages, Pages per Keyword, Keywords per Page
 - Filter by URL or keyword (contains, not contains, or regex)
 - Date range up to 16 months back
 - Daily breakdown mode for the table view